 for a long time.

-- When in doubt, throw it out.
-If you are not sure
+When in doubt, throw it out.
+If you aren't sure

 if a food is safe, don't eat it.